 High school football scoreboard: Aug.
 31-Sept.
 1, 2018

-A hero's welcome should greet Jason Seaman tonight at Mahomet-Seymour football's home opener.
+A hero's welcome greeted Jason Seaman Friday night at Mahomet-Seymour football's home opener.

 Seaman, a 2007 M-S graduate, stopped a school shooting in late May by tackling the shooter inside Seaman's classroom at Noblesville (Ind.)
 West Middle School.

-Seaman, whose parents still live in Mahomet, will be recognized before the Bulldogs kick off against Charleston for his heroic efforts.
+Seaman, whose parents still live in Mahomet, was recognized before the Bulldogs kicked off against Charleston for his heroic efforts.

-On the football field, M-S will try to bounce back from a 52-7 loss at Washington in Week 1.
-They are one of several area programs looking for their first win of the season as the second week of the regular season is here.
+On the football field, M-S bounced back from a 52-7 loss at Washington in Week 1, accumulating 512 total yards of offense in a 49-20 victory over Charleston for its first win of the season.

-Administrators at Urbana and Danville also made the decision to alter the start of the kickoff between the Tigers (0-1) and Vikings (0-1) at McKinley Field in Urbana to 4:30 p.m. today instead of 7 p.m. because of the shooting earlier this week in Champaign.
+Administrators at Urbana and Danville also made the decision to alter the start of the kickoff between the Tigers (0-2) and Vikings (1-1) at McKinley Field in Urbana, a matchup in which Danville narrowly edged Urbana 21-20 after the Tigers took an early lead.

 The change to a Saturday morning kickoff between Central and Centennial means two games involving area teams will take place on Saturday, with Milford/Cissna Park making its debut in 8-man football when the Bearcats travel to play Lake Forest Academy at 2 p.m.